oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/next-steps-for-more-details/next-steps-for-more-details.md

 In this lab, you will see step-by-step instructions to:

-  - Troubleshoot Kubernetes Workload specific issues
-  - Troubleshoot Kuberntetes Scheduling issues
-  - Troubleshoot Container specific issues
+   - Visualize Pre-imported dashboards
+   - Visualize data in the Log Explorer

-## Task 1: Understanding and troubleshooting ‘issues’ in workloads: in view logs/insights
+## Task 1: Pre-imported dashboards

-## Task 2: Understanding and troubleshooting ‘pod/application’ issues: Pod logs
+## Task 2: Drill-down to log explorer

-## Task 3: Understanding and correlating metrics in ‘analyze’ view

 **Congratulations!** In this lab, you have successfuly completed the following tasks:
-  - Troubleshooted Kubernetes Workload specific issues
-  - Troubleshooted Kuberntetes Scheduling issues
-  - Troubleshooted Container specific issues
+  - Visualized Pre-imported dashboards
+  - Visualized data in the Log Explorer

   You may now proceed to the [next lab](#next).

 ## Acknowledgements